Venture Electronics offers Ceramic PCBs for Your Needs

 Your Reliable Ceramic PCB Manufacturer and Supplier

 We normally treat ceramic PCB( printed circuit board)as a type of metal core PCB.
 It’s important to understand that there are many applications where the use of an FR4 board or metal core printed circuit board (MCPCB) such as aluminum PCB and copper alloy PCB are indicated and perfectly acceptable.
-However, certain applications, we suggest you using ceramic PCB to avoid putting your product at risk.
+However, in certain applications, we suggest you use ceramic PCB to avoid putting your product at risk.
 These applications include:

 - high-current LEDs